Hypotension: stabilising blood pressure and improving energy

 • Dizziness, especially when moving from a lying to a standing position, or if bending over

-• Fainting, especially following quick postural changes, or if exposed to high temperature environments
+• Fainting, especially following quick postural changes, or if exposed to high-temperature environments

 • Brain fog or lack of concentration, especially if sitting for extended periods of time